mcfilib/dropcure/README.md

 - `consumer` - broadbasts messages from the message queue to clients connected via websockets.
 - `common` - shared code or both services.

+## Overview

+Both `producer` and `consumer` follow a similar pattern in that each implements a client and a server as a subcommand.

+### producer

+#### Server

+The `producer` server operates as follows:

+- Wait for RabbitMQ service to become available.
+- Connect to RabbmitMQ server and create queue and channel if it doesn't exist.
+- Disconnect from RabbitMQ.
+- On new websocket connection:
+  - Send handshake message.
+  - Repeatedly publish any message to RabbitMQ.

+#### Client

+The `producer` client is intended to be used for debugging purposes and operates as follows:

+- Connect to server.
+- Receive handshake.
+- Every `n` seconds emit a static message (`"beep"`).

+### consumer

+#### Sever

+The `consumer` server operates as follows:

+- Initialise an empty mapping between unique identifiers and websocket.
+- Wait for RabbitMQ service to become available.
+- Connect to RabbmitMQ server and create queue and channel if it doesn't exist.
+- Subscribe to the queue.
+- On new websocket connection:
+  - Create unique identifier.
+  - Add connection to mapping for given identifier.
+- On websocket disconnection:
+  - Remove connection from mapping.
+- On new message in the queue:
+  - Enumerate all connections in mapping and emit message via websockets.

+#### Client

+The `consumer` client is intended to be used for debugging purposes and operates as follows:

+- Connect to server.
+- Receive handshake.
+- On new message emitted by the server:
+  - Print it to `stdout`.

 ## Usage

 The instructions below assume that you are